Jodosoft/Libraries/README.md

 > Documentation in draft

-A collection of simple C# extensions have been useful in my personal projects.
+A collection of useful C# libraries written in the style of the .NET SDK.

 CheckedNumerics
 ---------------
-Provides a variety of numeric value types with built-in protection from overflow, designed to have identical usage to primitive numeric types in C#.
-Useful in systems where it is important not to have unexpected negative, infinite or NaN values.
+Provides a variety of numeric value types with built-in protection from overflow.
+For use in systems where it is important not to have unexpected negative, infinite or NaN values.
+Usage is identical to primitive value types, but with different results in cases of overflow and division by zero.

-> Note about performance: Checked arithmetic takes additional processor time for many operations, and the `readonly struct` wrappers employed by CheckedNumerics increase memory usage compared to primitive types alone.
+> Note: Checked arithmetic takes additional processor time, and wrapper structs employed by CheckedNumerics increase memory usage compared to primitive types alone.
 If you wish to use CheckedNumerics in a performance critical application, please consider profiling to assess the impact on performance.
 As a rule of thumb, the impact is acceptable in business, game, or simulation applications, but not in number crunching or big-data applications.

 The following value types are provided:
 | CheckedNumerics value type | Underlying CLR type | Behaviour |